TAKING CARE OF YOUR FUTURE SELF: Temporal discounting and the sacrifices we make to feel good now

 Has anyone ever told you, “Why don’t you sleep on it?” or “Take ten deep breaths before you decide?” or even “Calm down.”
 If so, you (like everyone else) have been on tilt.
 Tilt is a state of distress that causes us to make emotionally-charged and irrational decisions.
 In poker, many talented players go broke because they play poker on tilt.
 Making decisions in this unproductive emotional state is not confined to the poker table.
 Tilt is common in corporate environments, in finance and sales, and, of course, in our personal lives as anyone with a teenager can attest.
 The best poker players in the world devote tremendous time and energy on how to reduce the effect of their emotions on their decision-making process.
 Annie Duke shares the secrets and strategies the top players employ to avoid emotionally- charged decision making.

 For two decades, Annie was one of the top poker players in the world.
 In 2004, she bested a field of 234 players to win her first World Series of Poker (WSOP) bracelet.
-The same year, she triumphed in the $2 million winnertake- all, invitation-only WSOP Tournament of Champions.
+The same year, she triumphed in the $2 million winner-take-all, invitation-only WSOP Tournament of Champions.
 In 2010, she won the prestigious NBC National Heads-Up Poker Championship.
-Prior to becoming a professional poker player, Annie was awarded a National Science Foundation Fellowship to study Cognitive Psychology at the University of Pennsylvania.
+She retired from the game in 2012.
+Prior to becoming a professional poker player, Annie was awarded a National Science Foundation Fellowship to study Cognitive Psychology at the University of Pennsylvania, where she earned her master’s degree.
+In 2021 she returned to her alma mater as a Visiting Scholar, and also teaches executive education there.

 Annie now spends her time writing, coaching and speaking on a range of topics such as decision fitness, emotional control, productive decision groups and embracing uncertainty.
-She is a regularly sought-after public speaker, addressing thousands in keynote remarks at conferences for organizations ranging from the Investment Management Consultants Association to the Big Ten Conference.
-She has been brought in to speak to the executive teams or sales forces of organizations like Marriott, Gaylord Resorts and Ultimate Software, among others.
-She is a sought-after speaker in the financial sector, with clients such as Susqehanna International Group and CitiBank.
-Annie regularly shares her observations on decision making and critical thinking skills on her blog, Annie’s Analysis, and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).
+She is a sought-after public speaker, with engagements ranging from keynote remarks to workshops with executive teams and one-on-one coaching with C-Level executives.
+Her clients have ranged from CitiBank to the Big 10 to Susqehanna International Group.
+Annie regularly shares her observations on decision making and critical thinking skills in her newsletter and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).

 Annie is a master storyteller, having performed three times for The Moth, an organization that preserves the art of spoken word storytelling.
 One of her stories was selected by The Moth as one of their top 50 stories and featured in the organization’s first-ever book.
 Her passion for making a difference has helped raise millions for charitable causes.
 In 2006, she founded Ante Up for Africa along with actor Don Cheadle and Norman Epstein, which has raised more than $4 million for Africans in need.
 She has also served on the board of The Decision Education Foundation.
 In 2009, she appeared on The Celebrity Apprentice, and raised $730,000 for Refugees International, a charity that advocates for refugees around the world.
 In October 2013, Annie became a national board member for After School All-Stars.
-In 2014, Annie co-founded How I Decide, a nonprofit with the goal of helping young people develop the essential life skills of critical thinking and decision making.
-In 2015, she became a member of the NationSwell Council.
+In 2014, Annie co-founded The Alliance for Decision Education to build a national movement that empowers teachers, school administrators and policymakers to bring Decision Education to every Middle and High School student.
 In 2016, she began serving on the board of directors of The Franklin Institute, one of America’s oldest and greatest science museums.
+In 2020, she joined the board of the Renew Democracy Initiative.

 Annie currently resides in the Philadelphia area.
-Connect with her on Facebook, Twitter, YouTube, or LinkedIn and visit her website at www.AnnieDuke.com
+Connect with her on Facebook, Twitter, YouTube, or LinkedIn and visit her website.